 - Reduced lean body mass and increased body fat

-Conditions related to MTHFR symptoms
+Conditions related to MTHFR variants

 Chronic degenerative diseases